-Taken together mutations in the 5' handle are tolerated at the first nucleotide (position -8) and to some extent at position -1.
-Only the deletion of the first nucleotide of the 5' handle is tolerated, all other deletions result in inactive icrRNAs.
+-1.
+Only the deletion of the first nucleotide of the 5' handle is tolerated, and all other deletions result in inactive icrRNAs.

-Essential features of the crRNA 3' handle

-The crRNA 3' handle in Haloferax has the potential to form a short stem loop structure at the very 3' end (Figure 1A).
-To determine whether parts of this stem loop are required and to define the essential features of the 3' handle we constructed thirteen icrRNA variants with mutations in the 3' handle and analysed their activity in interference (Table 4).
-We mutated a nucleotide in the loop of the potential stem loop structure (G to C or U)(variants 11-12).
+Essential Features of the crRNA 3' Handle-The crRNA 3' handle in Haloferax has the potential to form a short stem loop structure at the very 3' end (Fig. 1A).
+To determine whether parts of this stem loop are required and to define the essential features of the 3' handle, we constructed 13 icrRNA variants with mutations in the 3' handle and analyzed their activity in interference (Table 4).
+We mutated a nucleotide in the loop of the potential stem loop structure (G to C or U) (variants 11 and 12).
 These variants were both still active in triggering the interference reaction.
 The removal of four nucleotides of the 3' handle in variant 1 (positions 8-11 in the 3' handle) also did not interfere with the interference reaction.
-Likewise did the removal of eleven nucleotides in variant 2 (positions 1-11) not reduce the interference.
+Likewise, the removal of 11 nucleotides in variant 2 (positions 1-11) did not reduce the interference.
 The nature of the 3' handle differs from CRISPR system to CRISPR system.
-In Haloferax wild type cells two types of crRNAs are observed having a 3' handle of approx. 22 nucleotides and of approx. 5 nucleotides (22).
-A similar observation was made with the icrRNA. since a long and a short icrRNA can be detected (Figure 1C and Figure 2B), that contain a 22 nucleotide and a five nucleotide 3' handle

-(Figure 2B).
-To investigate how many nucleotides can be removed from the 3' handle we designed several 3' handle deletion variants.
-The five terminal nucleotides were deleted in variant 13, ten terminal nucleotides were removed in variant 14, the last 15 and 20 nucleotides were deleted in variant 15 and 16, respectively.
+In Haloferax wild type cells, two types of crRNAs are observed having a 3' handle of \sim 22 nucleotides and \sim 5 nucleotides (22).
+A similar observation was made with the icrRNA, because a long and a short icrRNA can be detected (Figs. 1C and 2B) that contains a 22-nucleotide and a 5 nucleotide 3' handle (Fig. 2B).
+To investigate how many nucleotides can be removed from the 3' handle, we designed several 3' handle deletion variants.
+The five terminal nucleotides were deleted in variant 13; 10 terminal nucleotides were removed in variant 14, and the last 15 and 20 nucleotides were deleted in variants 15 and 16, respectively.
 The interference tests clearly show that all four deletions in the 3' handle had no effect on the interference activity (Table 4).
-In variant 20 only one nucleotide of the 3' handle remained, but still this crRNA was effective in triggering the interference reaction.
-This last nucleotide was mutated in variants 21-23 from a G to a C, A or U. Again all variants were still active.
+In variant 20, only one nucleotide of the 3' handle remained, but still this crRNA was effective in triggering the interference reaction.
+This last nucleotide was mutated in variants 21-23 from a G to a C, A, or U. Again, all variants were still active.
 Even a complete removal of all 22 nucleotides (variant 19) did not interfere with the interference reaction.
-These results also suggest that the exact length of the complete crRNA is not important, since different lengths at the 3' handle are tolerated.
+These results also suggest that the exact length of the complete crRNA is not important, because different lengths at the 3' handle are tolerated.